-“Yes, I know,” said Jacob with a grin.
+“Yes, I know,” Jacob said with a grin.
 “There is a lot to be learned but be patient.
 Enjoy the process.
 There is no need to rush or to hurry anymore.
 From childhood, you always had a curious mind, and you pursued knowledge tirelessly throughout your entire life.
 I truly believe you are going to love it here.”

-“I have a feeling you are right,” said Levi with a smile, which soon was followed by a sigh while he was glancing at the stars.
-“I just wish mom would be here.”
+“I have a feeling you are right,” Levi said with a smile, which soon was followed by a sigh while he was glancing at the stars.
+“I just wish Mom would be here.”

 Jacob wrapped his arm over Levi’s shoulder, “Me too, son.
 Me too.”